metacpan/metacpan-cpan-extracted/distros/T/Time-Zone-Olson/README.md

     The designated file is shorter than expected

-- `%s is not an time zone in the existing Olson database`
+- `%s is not a time zone in the existing Olson database`

     The designated time zone could not be found on the file system.
 The time zone is expected to be in the designated directory + the time zone name, for example, /usr/share/zoneinfo/Australia/Melbourne

 - `%s does not have a valid format for a TZ time zone`

     The designated time zone name could not be matched by the regular expression for a time zone in Time::Zone::Olson

+- `There are two transition times for %s in %s, which cannot be coped with at the moment.
+Please file a bug with Time::Zone::Olson`

+    The transition times are sorted to handle unsorted (on disk) transition times which has been found on solaris.
+Please file a bug.

 - `Failed to close %s:%s`